 Serve our Tea Party Tea Sandwiches with 3 filling recipes for the perfect pairing with afternoon tea.
 These finger sandwiches are a wonderful option for Mother’s day, bridal or baby showers, or sandwich appetizers for a party.
 If you’re planning and gathering tea party ideas then you’ll definitely want to grab these party sandwich recipes.

 I love the mini foods served at a tea party, especially finger sandwiches.
 They’re so cute and full of flavor, and the possibilities for fillings are endless.

-Here are 3 fantastic tea sandwich fillings that you should add to your list of things to try.
+I’m sharing the 3 best filling recipes that offer your guests variety.
 I’ve included chicken salad, pineapple-nut, and apricot & ham.

 A tea party is as classic and timeless as it gets when it comes to entertaining.
 I’ve shared quite a few ideas for them including my modern-meets-vintage bridesmaid luncheon, and this adorable pink princes tea party.

-These sandwiches would be a great addition to any party.
-Serve them for tea parties or serve whole sandwiches with a soup bar.
+PARTY TIP: These sandwiches would be a great addition to any party.
+Serve them on whole slices of bread with a soup bar.

 How to Make Finger Sandwiches

-Be sure to follow these tips for serving tea sandwiches at your next tea party.
+Follow these tips for serving sandwiches at your next tea party.

 - Make the fillings a day ahead so the flavors have time to fully develop.